-6. Weight.
-Every teacher has seen a student carrying a bag that weighs more than they do.
-Imagine a young tween, carrying a 5 pound computer plus charger, plus bag, plus books - you get the idea.
-If all the above conditions are satisfied, and I have 2 choices, I’ll choose the lighter of the two.

 So, I’m looking for a light-weight workhorse with exceptional service and standardized i/o that can’t be killed by a 13 year old with great features.

 Weight is part of our consideration, but not the only thing we think about.
 I balance all the above considerations as I think about what a good machine should be.

-Published on Wednesday, November 17, 2010 (8 years, one month, and 10 hours ago).
+Published on Wednesday, November 17, 2010 (8 years, 3 months, and one week ago).
 Posted in: Educational Tech Design platform

-## NEW TEXT